nakashimasuka/Q_website/README.md

 The only thing you can do right now is take a look at the front client and navigate from the vote page to the leaderboard.

 If I had more time, I think I would have a database compiling with docker and the font client would allow you to vote for your favorite Q images.
 I would also filled the leaderboard.
 I think I would have had a LogIn/Register page, so you can know for wich images you actually voted.
+I want to clean the code, because I know I can do much better than this...
+I duplicated so much code that's why I want to add one file to supress all these lines.
 If you want to know the main reason I didn't actually finished all what I wanted to do (except the fact that I started the project yesterday), is because I spend so much time on the design in css...
 I think if I had started by the devlopment itself (server/database/access to data) I think I would have more fonctionalities.